 During the fall and winter months, the sun starts to set earlier and earlier here in the Pacific Northwest.
 Sometimes as early as 4pm!

-It might be dark outside, but it’s warm and cozy in our homestead.
+It might be dark outside, but it’s warm and cozy inside our home.
+Especially on the nights I make this easy pumpkin chili recipe!

-Could you Make this Recipe with Beef instead?
+Could you Make this Chili with any meat?

 Absolutely!
-This would go great with beef, or even homemade meatballs with whatever meat you have in the fridge.
+This would go great with beef, lamb, pork, or even homemade meatballs with whatever meat you have in the fridge.

 Does chili freeze well?